Quit Smoking Today

 Have you ever thought about quitting smoking or vaping?
 Maybe you have tried but nothing seems to work?
 Or do your friends and family want you to quit smoking or vaping?
 No matter the reason, Burnett Medical Center offers individual counseling to both BMC patients, and the surrounding community.
 This is a free service.
 You do not necessarily have to be ready to quit to schedule a visit.
-No judgement; just help!
+No judgment; just help!

 Our Certified Tobacco Treatment Specialist is a RN and has the training, knowledge, and experience to help you succeed in quitting all forms of tobacco and nicotine (cigarettes, cigars, chewing tobacco, electronic cigarettes, vapes, etc.).

 Here’s what you can expect from a free visit: